GandhiNN/gandhinn.github.io/_posts/2025-02-03-search-if-an-item-exists-inside-a-collection-in-rust.md

 tags:
   - Rust
   - Python
+excerpt: "In Python, you can  use the `in` keyword to check if a value is present in a sequence (list, range, string, etc)..."
 ---
+### The Problem
 In Python, you can  use the `in` keyword to check if a value is present in a sequence (list, range, string, etc):

 {% highlight python %}